Maybe you’re a registered nurse who is starting to feel bored working at the same hospital day after day.

 Your lifestyle is pretty flexible, you enjoy traveling, and you have a desire to help wherever there is a need.

-Short-term travel nurse contracts could be perfect for you.
+In either case, short-term travel nurse contracts could be perfect for you.

-This guide explains why travel nurses are so important, the major benefits of taking on short-term nursing assignments, and how you can get started with your travel nurse career today.
+This guide explains why travel nurses are so important, the major benefits of taking short-term nursing assignments, and how you can get started with your travel nurse career today.

 Table of Contents

-- 2 Types of Short-Term Nursing Assignments
+- Why Short-Term Nursing Assignments Are Available

 - 3 Reasons Why Hospitals Need Short-Term Travel Nurses for Rapid Response